Herbert Wertheim

+She was granted a divorce in April, 2025.
+They share two children Vanessa Wertheim and Erica Wertheim Zohar.

+Early life and education

-Wertheim was born on May 23, 1939, in Philadelphia to Jewish refugee parents who fled Nazi Germany.
-In 1945, he and his family moved to Hollywood, Florida, and lived in an apartment above the family's bakery.
-He was diagnosed with dyslexia and started skipping school.
-His father was often abusive to him, prompting him to run away periodically.
-At age 16, he faced a judge on truancy charges.
-He enlisted in the U.S. Navy in 1956 at the age of 17 and was stationed in San Diego.
-He studied physics and chemistry in the Navy before working on naval aviation.
-It was here where he made his first investment, buying stock in aviation company Lear Jet.
-Wertheim is married to his wife, Nicole, for 50 years Wertheim has two children, Erica Wertheim and Vanessa Wertheim.
+Wertheim was born on May 23, 1939, in Philadelphia to Jewish parents.
+His father immigrated from Europe in 1907 while his mother was born in Brooklyn.
+In 1945, he and his family moved to Miami Beach, Florida.
+They later moved to an apartment above the family's bakery.
+He was diagnosed with dyslexia.
+At age 16, he faced a judge on truancy charges before enlisting in the United States Navy and being stationed in San Diego.
+He studied physics and chemistry in the Navy before working in naval aviation.
+It was here where he made his first investment, buying stock in the aviation company Learjet.

-Education

-Wertheim is a graduate of Brevard Community College (now Eastern Florida State College), Florida, and the University of Florida, where he studied electrical and computer engineering.
-He also received a B.S. in optical engineering and a Doctor of Optometry from the Southern College of Optometry in association with the University of Tennessee Medical School.
+Wertheim is a graduate of Brevard Community College (now Eastern Florida State College) and the University of Florida, where he studied electrical engineering.
+He also received a B.S. in optical engineering and a Doctor of Optometry from the Southern College of Optometry.
+He has nine patents.